Kobescobar/Churn-Analysis---ConnectTel/README.md

 # Churn-Analysis---ConnectTel
-This is customer churn analysis for a telecommunications company.
-It contains a python file and a pdf file containing presentation insights.
+The project is an analysis of customer attrition for a Telecommunications company.
+The file contains a Python file and a power point presentation file expressing relevant insights.
+The data went through the data science pipeline.
+The project features multivariate, bivariate and univariate exploratory data analysis (EDA) of the dataset.
+The project features exploring four different predictive machine learning models, testing, training validating and evaluating the best model for customer attrition prediction.